M10241024/Factorio-Circuit-Visualizer/README.md

 # Visualize all networks
 Use a shortcut to visualize all circuit connections.
-Visualization appears around the selected entity so it should work with radars.
+Visualization appears around the selected entity so it should work in remote viev.

 # Visualize selected networks
-Select a connected entity and press `V` to visualize a network.
+Select a connected entity and press `Alt + V` to visualize a network.
-Press `V` again to hide it.
+Press `Alt + V` again to hide it.

 # Visualize hovered networks
 Use a shortcut to visualize hovered networks.
 Also useful for updating bugged entities by hovering them.

 # Whole network mode
-With whole network mode on the `V` key and mouse-over visualization will spread over all connected networks eg. trough combinators.
-I reccomend having it always on.
+With whole network mode on the `Alt + V` key and mouse-over visualization will spread over all connected networks eg. trough combinators.
+I recommend having it always on.

 ![Whole network mode off](https://github.com/M10241024/Factorio-Circuit-Visualizer/blob/main/screenshots/whole_network_mode_off.png)
 ![Whole network mode on](https://github.com/M10241024/Factorio-Circuit-Visualizer/blob/main/screenshots/visualization_on.png)